 And then they don’t.
 That might take weeks, months.
 We’ll do exercises to help.
 For example: Write two paragraphs about an incredibly famous movie line. (“May the Force be with you.”
 “You can’t handle the truth!”)
 But make your paragraphs about something besides the movie line.
 Start here, go there.
 Give yourself a subject that roots you, and a vision that lifts you.

-Eventually—slowly, and then often dramatically—they begin to see how everyday life can point beyond itself.
-They begin to experience their writing’s potential for enlargement.
+Eventually—slowly, and then often dramatically—they begin to experience their writing’s potential for enlargement.
 They start to become essayists.

 Beyondness in an essay—as in a poem or story—must be artistic and earned, and any leap should feel, to the reader, simultaneously surprising and inevitable.
 It’s an elusive combination.